 Kdiff3 is a graphical frontend to diff, meaning that it relies on diff and offers all its options.
 It lets you compare two files to a base file, and merge, split and join entire folders, files or just selected parts of text.
 Kdiff3 integrates well with KDE (supports Dolphin service menus), but it will work on all Linux distributions, Windows and Mac OS X. The “Settings -> Configure Kdiff3” dialog lets you set parameters for file comparison in folders (by date, size, binary comparison, or full contents) and between files (ignore case, numbers and white space).
 You can toggle word wrap and line numbers for better overview and adjust color settings to mark the differences.

 The great thing about Kdiff3 is that it lets you paste text from any file directly into the main window, eliminating the need for creating files when you just want to compare text “on-the-fly.”
-A detailed Kdiff3 handbook is available online.

 This application works on Linux, Windows and OS X, integrates well with Windows Explorer, and offers installer packages for some distributions.
 You can edit files within Diffmerge, automatically merge file versions and export differences to a new file.
 It can compare up to three files and two folders and show if the files are identical, which can be useful when checking if an rsync backup was performed correctly.